 - Creamy Chicken Spaghetti Casserole

-This hash brown casserole is a great way to use up leftover ham!
+This Western Hash Brown Casserole is a great way to use up leftover ham!
 Peppers, onions, mushrooms and cheese make this breakfast casserole delicious and filling!

-Spray a 9″ x 13″ baking dish with non-stick cooking spray, then pour in the egg filling.
+- Spray a 9″ x 13″ baking dish with non-stick cooking spray, then pour in the egg filling along with the cooked vegetables.
 Add the remaining 1/2 cup of cheese to the top of the casserole.

 - Category: Breakfast/Brunch